-In terms of employment, the most important sector was the community services sector which accounted for 26% of the formal employment opportunities in the DLM, followed
+In terms of employment, the most important sector was the community services sector which accounted for 26% of the formal employment opportunities in the DLM, followed by agriculture (18%), and trade (14%) (Figure 3.2).
+The IDP notes that although the agriculture sector is a large employment creator its contribution to GDPR is low (10%).

-Figure 3.1: Contribution to employment of economic sectors
+Figure 3.2: Contribution to employment of economic sectors

-3.6 OVERVIEW OF STUDY AREA7
+3.6 OVERVIEW OF STUDY AREA